 A passport is an internationally recognized travel document that verifies the identity and nationality of the person carrying it.
 A valid U.S. passport is required to enter and leave most foreign countries.
 Only the U.S. Department of State has the authority to issue United States passports.
 Apply early for a U.S. passport.
-Processing an application takes about four to six weeks, and even longer during peak travel season and changes in travel requirements.
+Processing an application usually takes 6-8 weeks, and even longer during peak travel season and changes in travel requirements.

 Renewing Your Passport

 If you have a U.S. passport that will expire in fewer than six months after the end of your program, you will need to apply for a new one.
 You may be able to apply by mail.
 Use the following checklist to see if you are eligible:

 - I can submit my most recent passport AND

 - I was at least 16 years old when my most recent passport was issued AND